citp/privacy-policy-historical/c/ca/car/carnegielearning.com.md

 Carnegie Learning collects information about you when you interact with our digital properties.
 Our digital properties are directed toward two audiences:

-  * Teachers or administrators of a school or school district (collectively, “Non-Student Users”) ; and
+  * Teachers or administrators of a school or school district (collectively, “Non-Student Users”); and
   * Students.

 Our privacy practices, including the type of data we collect, vary by digital property and audience.
 For detailed information on how we handle student information, please see Section 7.
 How Does Carnegie Learning Handle Student Information.

-We may automatically collect information about the devices you and your students use to interact with our digital properties and how you interact with our digital properties.
-The information we automatically collect may include you and your students’ IP addresses, device identifiers, web browser types and versions, approximate locations based on IP addresses, search terms and results within the Site, date, time, and pages viewed, and your languages.
+We may automatically collect information about the devices you use to interact with our digital properties and how you interact with our digital properties.
+The information we automatically collect may include your IP addresses, device identifiers, web browser types and versions, approximate locations based on IP addresses, search terms and results within the Site, date, time, and pages viewed, and your languages.

+In order to provide you services and contact you about our products and services, we may request your email address and other personal information.
+If you wish to unsubscribe from promotional communications, you can use <https://discover.carnegielearning.com/Subscription-Center.html>.

-Carnegie Learning digital properties do not collect personal information about your online activities over time and across third-party websites or online services.
+Carnegie Learning digital properties do not collect personal information about your online activities across third-party websites or online services.
 Therefore, “do not track” signals transmitted from web browsers do not apply to our digital properties, and we do not alter any of our data collection and use practices upon receipt of such a signal.

 Carnegielearning.com provides information about our products, services, and resources for teachers or school or school district administrators.
 In addition, certain subdomains of carnegielearning.com provide direct access to these products, services, and resources for Non-Student Users who have licensed these products.
 In order to use many of these features, tools and services, we ask you to register to become a member.
 During this member registration process, and through other interactions on our digital properties, we collect information teachers and administrators provide to us including, but not limited to, your name, the school or school district you work for, the physical address of your school, your job title, the grades and curricula you teach, your email address, and your phone number.
 We may also ask Non-Student Users for information about usage of various products and services as well as satisfaction with those products and services.